 Squam Lake Loon Initiative

 Between the fall of 2004 and the spring of 2005, Squam Lake lost seven of its loon pairs.
-The decline from 16 to 9 pairs represented 44% of Squam's loon population, a drop unprecedented on Squam or any other large lake in LPC's 39-year history of monitoring loons throughout New Hampshire.
+The decline from 16 to 9 pairs represented 44% of Squam's loon population, a drop unprecedented on Squam or any other large lake in more than 40 years of LPC's history of monitoring loons throughout New Hampshire.
 It also brought Squam's loon population to its lowest level since LPC began to survey Squam Lake in 1975.

 Click here to watch the Squam Lake Loon Initiative Video.